 “Those” and “they” are the ones that do not have any awareness of the sensitive feeling of others.
 Perhaps, “they” just don’t care; and/or perhaps, their uncaring persona is a shield to hide their own sensitive feelings.

 No matter what the reason, poor manners is growing in leaps and bounds.
-It’s unfortunate that poor manners is even an option for discussion.
+It’s unfortunate that poor manners are even an option for discussion.
 Isn’t it just as easy to be kind to someone, as it is to be unkind to a person?

 I believe if we have an awareness of how we would like to be treated, then we would have some clue as to how to treat others.
 The earth is becoming atilt and not in an upward position.
 We need to add weight to the positive side of the scale.
 We need to bring back good manners!